Swordsouler/SVENUnity/README.md

     }));
 ```

 This code snippet maps the `Atom` component to its properties, allowing SVEN to semantize and interact with it properly.
+It also enables custom getters and setters for observing their properties.
 Make sure to call this at the beginning of the scene to ensure everything works correctly.